chrisandoryan/Plainmaker/README.md

 In this **TODO:** section, you need to create a new Python class that implements `IEncryptorDecryptor` interface.

-After that, according to your needs, you might want to override any of the following available methods:
+After that, according to your needs, you might want to override any of the following available methods according to your needs:
 - `decrypt_http_request()`
 - `decrypt_http_response()`
 - `encrypt_http_request()`